Nathnaelc/cs162-test/session_14/README.md

 hyphen (`--`), while multi-line comments use `/* ... */`.

 ## Questions
 Answer the questions below.
-Be sure to bring your SQL code to class and be ready to share and discuss it.
-CoCalc will allow you to upload your sql script and run it, so also make sure that it displays the data before running any queries on it.
+Be sure to commit your SQL code to the PCW repo and be ready to share and discuss it.
+You will paste your sql script into a forum workbook and run it, so also make sure that it displays the data before running any queries on it.

 ### Bankloans